LuShuai/KindleRSSDaily/README.md

 File framework and templates are from 'dailykindle' https://github.com/pelletier/dailykindle.

-1.Modified it to support Chinese.
+1. Modified it to support Chinese.
-2.Updated the out-dated API of feedparder
+2. Updated the out-dated API of feedparder

 How to use: